documentationfor yFiles for HTML 3.0.0.1

 const result = centrality.run(graph)

-The second option is to specify items that should be excluded from the graph:
+The second option is to specify the items to exclude from the graph:

 // Calculate centrality values over the subgraph without the given edges